Christopher Morel Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.64 team ERA ranks 22nd among all league pitching staffs.
+- The Diamondbacks have a 4.56 team ERA that ranks 21st across all league pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs allowed (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 172 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- Nelson will make his first start of the season for the Diamondbacks.
+- Mantiply (1-1) gets the starting nod for the Diamondbacks, his third this season.

 © 2023 Data Skrive.
 All rights reserved.